TakeoIschiFan/raylib-libmpv-examples/readme.md

 Raylib manages its own openGL state via its `rlgl.h` backend.
 The MPV renderer is opaque and does alter some of that openGL state, so some unexpected rendering artifacts could occur, which needs to be checked.
 So far I have found:

 - Disable back-face culling with `rlDisableBackfaceCulling()` to get MPV to render to a custom FBO at all.
-- Reset the viewport after every mpv draw call with `rlViewport()`.
+- Reset the viewport after every mpv draw call with `rlViewport()`
+- Re-enable blending after every mpv draw call with `rlEnableColorBlend()`

 ## Building